 Cheetah Plains is situated in the Sabi Sand Game Reserve, world renowned for its Big 5 game viewing.
 There are no game fences between it and the vast ecosystem that is the Kruger National Park, where African wildlife reigns supreme and man is a temporary visitor.
 The lodge offers intimacy and exclusivity accompanied by superb service and luxury accommodation, and exudes a distinct warmth and comfort, allowing one to feel right at home.

 An early morning wake up call will awaken you to the magic of an African sunrise.
-A tracker and qualified ranger will take you out on open game viewing vehicles (some of the fleet are state-of-the-art electric vehicles so totally environmentally and wildlife friendly) and do their utmost to give you the finest game viewing opportunities.
+A tracker and qualified ranger will take you out on a private open game viewing vehicle (some of the fleet are state-of-the-art electric vehicles so totally environmentally and wildlife friendly) and do their utmost to give you the finest game viewing opportunities.
 Return to the lodge for a hearty breakfast, and then enjoy a bush walk, which offers you the opportunity to take a closer look at the natural surroundings.
 Discover unexpected surprises like a chameleon perched on a tree branch or view the thousands of birds to be seen in the Cheetah Plains skies.

 Setting out into the bushveld as the breathtaking African sun starts to set is the perfect time to spot the predators that prowl the Cheetah Plains.
 And stopping for a sundowner, you will have the opportunity to take in the dramatic African sunset view.

-Cheetah Plains features 3 exclusive-use, contemporary, designer bush homes each with 2 lounges, dining areas, an outdoor boma, wine cellars and heated swimming pool.
-Named after 2 of Sabi Sand’s legendary leopards, and a dominant lion coalition the 3 bush houses are named “Mvula”, “Karula” and “Mapogo” respectively.
+Cheetah Plains features 3 exclusive-use, contemporary, designer bush homes.
+Named after 2 of Sabi Sand’s legendary leopards, and a dominant lion coalition, the 3 bush houses are named “Mvula”, “Karula” and “Mapogo”.

-Each bush home is comprised of 4 luxurious private suites.
+Each bush home consists of 4 luxurious private suites, so can sleep up to 8 people in total.
 These suites feature kingsize beds, private decks, dressing rooms and lounges, double rain showers and baths overlooking the splendid African bushveld.
+Each bush home also has 2 lounges, dining areas, an outdoor boma, wine cellars and a heated swimming pool, and comes with it's own private vehicle and ranger/tracking team.

 Special offers for longer stays or when booked as part of a longer itinerary may apply - details on request.